 Fourth Course Option.
-Primary focal points of Advanced Mathematical Modeling include the analysis of information using statistical methods and probability, modeling change and mathematical relationships, mathematical decision making in finance, and spatial and geometric modeling for decision-making.
-Must have taken the ACT or SAT and have a minimum GPA of 3.0.
-Failure to provide verification may result in removal from the course.
-This course is not an honors level course.
+Primary focal points of Advanced Mathematical Modeling include the analysis of information using statistical methods and probability, modeling change and mathematical relationships, mathematical decision making in finance, and spatial and geometric modeling for

-Prerequisite: Algebra II
+Algebra II

-Trigonometry Honors 30481X 30482X 10 11 12
+Trigonometry Honors

-Math 122 Dual Credit BLOCK 30480X
+Math 122 Dual Credit

 Fourth Course Option.
-Extends the Trigonometry content above the College and Career readiness

-standards for students planning on entering a STEM career.
+Extends the Trigonometry content above the College and Career readiness standards for students planning on entering a STEM career.
 Must have an ACT Math Score of 22 or higher verified before the first day of class.
 Trigonometry Honors is a requirement for students wishing to take AP Calculus.

-Algebra II Honors with a grade of A or B Prerequisite:
+Algebra II Honors with a grade of A or B

+Pre-Calculus Honors

-Pre-Calculus Honors 30181X 30462X 10 11 12 Math 127 Dual Credit BLOCK 30180X
+Math 127 Dual Credit